uwescience/myria-website/docs/myria-python/index.md

 ```
 #### Python Expressions in UDAs
-Python functions call also be used in User Defined Aggregates in MyriaL.
+Python functions can also be used in User Defined Aggregates in MyriaL.

 ```python
 #register a UDA